b---c/oauth-token-bff/main.md

 # Endpoints

-This specification introduces .well-known/bff-token and .well-known/bff-sessioninfo, two specialized endpoints the backend exposes to the frontend to support token requests and session information queries.
+This specification introduces `bff-token` and `bff-sessioninfo`, two specialized endpoints that the backend exposes to support the frontend in acquiring tokens and user session information.
-For the purpose of facilitating the implementation of the pattern with minimal configuration requirements, a default value is defined for both endpoints in form of well known relative paths.
-The specification also offers the ability to override those defaults, in case of conflicts or other considerations.
-TODO decide if we need section references.
+For the purpose of facilitating the implementation of the pattern with minimal configuration requirements, these endpoints are published at a ".well-known" location according to RFC 5785 [@!RFC5785].
 Both endpoint are meant to be used by the applications' frontend, and the frontend only.
-As such, the backend MUST verify the the call is occurring in the context of a secure session (eg by mandating the presence of a valid session cookie, received over an HTTPS channel TODO TLS better?) or reject the request TODO reference to the error section.
+As such, the backend MUST verify the the call is occurring in the context of a secure session (e.g., by mandating the presence of a valid session cookie received via HTTPS).

 ## The bff-token Endpoint

-The bff-token endpoint is exposed by the backend to allow the frontend to request access tokens.
-By default, it is exposed on the relative path /well-known/bff-token.
+The `bff-token` endpoint is exposed by the backend to allow the frontend to request access tokens.
+By default, it is exposed at the well-known relative URI `/.well-known/bff-token`.
+The `bff-token` endpoint URI MUST use the `https` scheme.
-The backend MUST support the use of the HTTP "GET" method for the bff-token endpoint and MAY support the use of the "POST" method as well.
+The backend MUST support the use of the HTTP `GET` method for the `bff-token` endpoint and MAY support the use of the `POST` method as well.
 The backend MUST ignore unrecognized request parameters.
-See (#requestingAT) for more details on how to use the bff-token endpoint.
+See (#requestingAT) for more details on how to use the `bff-token` endpoint.

 ## The bff-sessioninfo Endpoint

-The bff-sessioninfo endpoint is exposed by the backend to allow the frontend to obtain information about the current user, so that it can be accessed my the presentation code.
+The `bff-sessioninfo` endpoint is exposed by the backend to allow the frontend to obtain information about the current user, so that it can be accessed my the presentation code.
-By default, it is exposed on the relative path /well-known/bff-sessioninfo.
+By default, it is exposed at the well-known relative URI `/.well-known/bff-sessioninfo`.
-The backend MUST support the use of the HTTP "GET" method for the bff-sessioninfo endpoint.
+The backend MUST support the use of the HTTP `GET` method for the `bff-sessioninfo` endpoint.
 The backend MUST ignore unrecognized request parameters.
-See (#requestingSessionInfo) for more details on how to use the bff-token endpoint.
+See (#requestingSessionInfo) for more details on how to use the `bff-sessioninfo` endpoint.

 # Requesting Access Tokens to the Backend {#requestingAT}